zkourouma/ActiveRecord-Lite/README.md

-# Active record and Rails skeleton
+# Active record skeleton

-"Source code" for various Rails and Active Record functions such as associations, DB searches, the controller base, and routers.
+"Source code" for various Active Record functions such as associations, DB searches/SQL objects, and parameters.